 First, life gets simpler there’s not so much nagging and reminding and prodding and pushing and that exhaustion isn’t there.

 Secondly, the process just happens more efficiently and kids get through it easily.

-By the way, the same thing is true for adults adults thrive with structure and consistency just as much as children.
-But in this video i’m talking about how do you do this for so that your children can thrive later on i’m going to talk about how important it is to model this kind of behavior yourself.
-But for today’s lesson, the main thing that I want you to walk away with, is that there is nothing more important at this stage of the game than beginning to think about how do I set up daily routines that become predictable for the children so that we do not have to think about these things that have to be done every day when they’re going to happen what’s going to happen next and so that don’t end up having to argue and negotiate and pride push and scream yell and get frustrated just trying to get those things done.
+By the way, the same thing is true for adults to thrive with structure and consistency just as much as children.
+But in this video, I’m talking about how do you do this so that your children can thrive later on I’m going to talk about how important it is to model this kind of behavior yourself.
+But for today’s lesson, the main thing that I want you to walk away with is that there is nothing more important at this stage of the game than beginning to think about how do I set up daily routines that become predictable for the children so that we do not have to think about these things that have to be done every day when they’re going to happen what’s going to happen next and so that doesn’t end up having to argue and negotiate and pride push and scream yell and get frustrated just trying to get those things done.

 So the bottom line here is if you want your kids to thrive this year, next year, and through the years in the future, the first thing to think about is how do I establish these routines in a daily simple straightforward fashion so i don’t have to keep reminding them.
 So it becomes integrated so that they become

 so that your children learn to own that routine and just move through it without a lot of thought and energy this will serve them more than anything else that you can do for them as your gift to their future success and to their thriving down the line.

 This is Dr. Cale, this is the first segment of this video series and nurturing the habits of success.
 Tomorrow, I’m going to bring you another secret stay tuned I look forward to talking with you then.